Sinan Antoon: Life and career

-His poems and novels have been translated to nine languages.
+His poems and novels have been translated to thirteen languages.
 He is also a co-founder and co-editor of the e-zine Jadaliyya.

 Literary works

 Poetry

-Antoon has published two collection of poetry in Arabic: Mawshur Muballal bil-Hurub (A Prism: Wet with Wars) (2003, Cairo) and Laylun Wahidun fi Kull al-Mudun (One Night in All Cities) (Beirut: Dar al-Jamal, 2010).
-He has published a collection in English entitled The Baghdad Blues (Harbor Mountain Press, 2006).
+Antoon has published two collections of poetry in Arabic: Laylun Wahidun fi Kull al-Mudun (One Night in All Cities) (Beirut: Dar al-Jamal, 2010) and Kama fi al-Sama (Beirut: Dar al-Jamal, 2020).
+He has published two collections in English;The Baghdad Blues (Harbor Mountain Press, 2006) and Postcards from the Underworld (Seagull Books, 2023).